 The Florence Biennale welcomes sponsors who may enable one or more artists to participate in the Florence Biennale.
 The artists shall look for possible sponsors by themselves.
-Upon request, however, the Organiser will support them in their search by providing a sponsor-kit and issuing a document certifying the artist’s admission to the FB.
+Upon request, however, the Organiser will support them in their search by providing a sponsor-kit and issuing a document certifying the artist’s admission to the Florence Biennale.
 The name and logo of each sponsor will be published in the official catalogue and web site of the Florence Biennale.
 To such purpose the artists receiving sponsorships are requested to provide the details of their sponsors (name, country, web site) as well as a H/R file with their logo to the Organising Secretariat no later than 30 April 2019.

 Transportation and customs clearance costs are not included in the participation fee.
 Participating artists shall provide for shipping, transportation, and customs clearance of their artworks at their expense.
 Artists are free to choose the means of transport and related companies at their sole responsibility; Florence Biennale is not obliged to act as an intermediary.
 Customs clearance can be a complex and lengthy process in Italy.
 Therefore, the Organiser does not recommend using express couriers, because they do not guarantee a correct management of customs clearance in Italy.
 On the contrary, the Organiser recommends using professional art logistic services.
-By May the 15th 2018, the Organiser will send to all participating artists a specific documentation about logistics, including recommended procedures and information about delivery/collection of artworks.
+The Organiser will send to all participating artists a specific documentation about logistics, including recommended procedures and information about delivery/collection of artworks.

 Participating artists can choose whether they (or their representatives) prefer to install/dismantle artworks personally or if they would like to ask the Florence Biennale Staff to take care of installation/dismantling.
 This service is included in the participation fee for simple setups (accrochage).
 Complex setups need to be submitted to the Organising Secretariat in order to evaluate their feasibility and cost.
 In any case, please send us a project or scheme about the installation of your artworks.